jackkershaw/vital-signs/README.md

 - I noticed the backend (vitalsignscontenteditor.co.uk) was showing up on Google, so I used a Wordpress plugin to redirect to vitalsignsmag.org, instead of the backend (except for /wp-admin).

 - I noticed the site itself (vitalsignsmag.org) wasn't showing up well in searches on google, so I improved SEO by:

   - Adding the NPM package,[next-sitemap](https://www.npmjs.com/package/next-sitemap) to generate a sitemap and robots.txt on site build.
   - This, along with the dynamic (for blog posts) and static (for pages/the homepage) metadata that I have created, improved the SEO of the site.

+- I faced an issue with PDFs on the site - instead of embedding, they showed up as links.

+  - using advanced custom fields, I created a PDF uploader in the Wordpress editor.
+  - I used a GraphQL query to fetch the link of pdfs attached to posts.
+  - Displayed this as an embed, with an anchor tag to view the pdf full screen.
+Unfortunately, the download attribute doesn't work anymore for Chrome and Firefox on cross-origin requests, but a full screen view is usually more than sufficient.
+Social share icons for the articles will prove invaluable here.
+  - Edited instructions for the client on how to upload PDF posts.

 # Running on your machine